 Bannister Federal Complex

-The U.S. Department of Energy, National Nuclear Security Administration's (DOE/NNSA's) predecessor began operations at the Kansas City Plant (KCP) in 1949.
-Prior to 1949, the Department of Defense used the plant as an airplane engine production facility.
-On-site releases of hazardous materials have resulted in contaminated soil and groundwater.
-Releases from an underground tank farm, a trichloroethylene reclamation facility, a plating building and various industrial practices performed throughout the site have resulted in large soil and groundwater plumes containing contaminates; including solvents, polychlorinated biphenyls (PCBs) and petroleum products.
-Although DOE/NNSA has moved, their cleanup responsibilities at the former KCP still remain.
-Missouri Hazardous Waste Management Facility Part I Permit for KCP was expanded October 2009 to cover the entire Bannister Federal Complex (BFC).
+After the U.S. Navy stopped production, the portions that DOE did not already own were placed under the ownership and management of General Services Administraion.
+As a result of the various manufacturing operations at the site, hazardous materials were stored, used and transferred.
+Depleted uranium and metallic uranium were also used in manufacturing processes by DOE/NNSA at the Bannister Federal Complex.
+Historical on-site releases of hazardous materials have resulted in contaminated soil and groundwater.
+Releases from an underground tank farm, a trichloroethylene reclamation facility, a plating building and various industrial practices performed throughout the site have resulted in large soil and groundwater contaminant plumes.
+The contaminant plumes contain solvents, polychlorinated biphenyls and petroleum products.
+Additionally, building materials such as asbestos, polychlorinated biphenyls and heavy metal containing paint are located throughout the facility buildings.
+Missouri Hazardous Waste Management Facility Part I Permit for the Kansas City Plant was expanded in October 2009 to cover the entire Bannister Federal Complex.

 Early Transfer Process at the Bannister Federal Complex

 Federal property can be transferred prior to the completion of all remedial action, through the early transfer process.
 Early transfer is a process involving a number of required steps that ultimately requires the governor’s approval and ends when the site is remediated to the agreed upon level.
 The DOE/NNSA determined that an early transfer, with clean-up responsibilities being transferred to the new owner, would be the best way to address the future of the now vacant portion of the site.
 DOE/NNSA initiated this process with submission of a Letter of Intent to the governor on Feb.
 26, 2015.